finite-element/finite-element-course/doc/source/L4_feprobs.rst

    which has the required form.

-The mean estimate can now be used to show solveability for the Poisson problem with pure Neumann conditions.
+The mean estimate can now be used to show solvability for the Poisson problem with pure Neumann conditions.

 .. proof:theorem:: Solving the Poisson problem with pure Neumann conditions